karthikcs/capstone-project-flight-delay/capstone_proposal.md

 - Departure time:
 - Air time:

 As per Federal Aviation Administration (*FAA*), General Aviation departure delays are 15 min or less.
-That can be considered as baseline.
-Departures are experiencing taxi delays of 16 to 45 minutes and/or arrivals are experiencing airborne holding delays of 16 to 45 minutes.
-Traffic destined to this airport is being delayed at its departure point.
-Check your departure airport to see if your flight may be affected.
-This denotes a closed airport!

-_(approximately 1-2 paragraphs)_

-In this section, provide the details for a benchmark model or result that relates to the domain, problem statement, and intended solution.
-Ideally, the benchmark model or result contextualizes existing methods or known information in the domain and problem given, which could then be objectively compared to the solution.
-Describe how the benchmark model or result is measurable (can be measured by some metric and clearly observed) with thorough detail.
+That can be considered as baseline for delays.
+With respect to building the model, we can consider source airport and airline are two feature variables and build a *Linear Regression model*.
+That can be considered as our benchmark model.
+The metric considered for measurement of the model would ne MSE (Mean Squared Error) of the Linear model.

 ### Evaluation Metrics
 _(approx. 1-2 paragraphs)_